- The analyzer reading is offset from the process reading by a consistent amount.

 A second possibility is that there may be no ground in the system.
 Check wiring connections.

 A third possibilty is that there may be voltage/noise in the process introduced from another device.

 Common Causes of a Ground Loops

 Is the pH Controller connected to other components?
-Dataloggers or computers, connected to non-isolated analog outputs of the pH controller may cause a problem.
+Dataloggers or computers, connected to non-isolated analog outputs of the pH controller, may cause a problem.
 Wiring shields may be connected improperly.
 Moisture or corrosion in a junction box can also cause ground loops.
 Ground loops are usually attributed to the process or installation, rather than a fault in the instrumentation.
-Once the sensor is out of the process the problem disappears – because the process or installation is providing the interference!
+Once the sensor is taken out of the process, the problem disappears – because the process or installation is providing the interference!

 Systematic Troubleshooting of Ground Loops

 1. Confirm There Is A Ground Loop.

 - First, verify that the system measures buffers correctly, outside of the process.